 Please click on the right corner of the Department column header.
 This will open the following window.
 Use this window to select the required fields from the department table.

 Let me select the Department name from the department table, and click OK

 Now you can see the Department name merge with the Employee table.

 Right Outer Join in Power BI

-Let me select the Employees table as first table, Department table as second table, Dept Id is the common filed, and right outer join as the join type
+Let me select the Employees table as the first table, Department table as the second table, Dept Id is the common filed, and right outer join as the join type

-Now you can see the new table result of right outer join
+Now you can see the new table result of the right outer join

 Full Outer Join in Power BI

-Let me select the Employees table as first table, Department table as second table, Dept Id is the common filed, and full outer join as the join type
+Let me select the Employees table as the first table, Department table as the second table, Dept Id is the common filed, and full outer join as the join type

 Now you can see the result of Full outer join in a new table